HotStart-IT Taq DNA Polymerase

 - Minimizes amplification of non-specific products and primer-dimers.

-USB Taq DNA Polymerase is a highly processive 5'→ 3' polymerase and has 5' →3' exonuclease activity.
+Taq DNA Polymerase is a highly processive 5'→ 3' polymerase and has 5' →3' exonuclease activity.
 Suitable for TaqMan® assays.

 Free from detectable non-specific nucleases.